 South Korea is considered the top when it comes to Esports.
 League of Legends is one of these games that is considered to be mastered by Koreans.
-Users often make jokes including “I’m Korean”, or “Korean plays” when they outplay enemies in a game.
+Users often make jokes, including “I’m Korean” or “Korean plays,” when they outplay enemies in a game.
 This article will break down the top 5 forgotten League of Legends champions in Korea.

-With Koreans having an image as the top gamers in the world.
+Koreans have an image as the top gamers in the world.
 Many people worldwide analyze and study how Korean meta differs from other regions.
 These include runes, items, team combinations, play styles, and champions.
 People mostly put importance on champions and tend to play OP champions such as Yone, Zed, and Akali.
 However, there are also champions that are forgotten by many users.
 These lists are based on KR server (Platinum+) champion statistics after the 10.18 patch.
 These statistics will change over time.
 As SEOULSPACE covers K-Culture, we have to mention LoL as it is a huge part of Korean culture for gamers in Korea.

 Udyr, the spirit walker

-Udyr was released on December 2, 2009, Udyr is a jungle champion who is described to be a fighter with the untamed power of four animal spirits including tiger, turtle, bear, and phoenix.
+Udyr was released on December 2, 2009, Udyr is a jungle champion who is described to be a fighter with the untamed power of four animal spirits, including tiger, turtle, bear, and phoenix.
 Animal spirits are his abilities, and each spirit contains unique strengths such as flames, stuns, shields, etc. League of Legends claimed that he can “turn back all those who would attempt to harm the natural order.”
 However, Udyr is known to be one of the weakest champions in LoL.

 Udyr’s design is very archaic compared to other champions since it doesn’t have any gap-closing abilities as a jungler for ganks and has no mobility.
 Users make jokes about how Udyr is the only champion that has summoners (flash or ghost) as his ultimate.
 They say Udyr’s ultimate has 300 seconds cooldown.
-Although Udyr’s damages are heavily based on his auto-attacks and very reliant on items, due to his lack of mobility he lacks the ability to deal a lot of damage during team fights.
+Although Udyr’s damages are heavily based on his auto-attacks and very reliance on items, due to his lack of mobility, he lacks the ability to deal a lot of damage during team fights.
 Currently, Udyr’s pick rate is only 0.69%.
 For better comparison, the highest pick rate is Lee Sin with 19.63%.

 Corki, the daring bombardier

 Corki was rebased on September 19, 2009, as a marksman with decent basic statistics and abilities.
 He is a yordle pilot with a glamorous mustache.
-His abilities are quite attractive and in fact, deal quite a lot of damage.
+His abilities are quite attractive and, in fact, deal quite a lot of damage.
 In fact, he used to be a decent ADC, and a very strong mid laner after his buffs during the 10.3 and 10.7 patches.
 However, after Riot nerfed his basic attacks — from 100% attack damage to 20% attack damage, 80% ability power ratio — Corki lost his place as a mid laner and rolled back to ADC.
 However, other ADC such as Caitlyn, Ashe, Lucian, and Ezreal were preferred more than Corki.